cuongtv89ks/cuongtv89ks.github.io/_posts/2017-01-4-Drone-Project-Part-1.md

 	<img src="/images/drone_project/crazyflie.png" alt="">
 </figure>

 This one is for my backup in case I can not finish this project on the time.
 Then I have to change to this platform to be flight controller (MCU, IMU, Controller).
-[Crazyflie](https://www.bitcraze.io/) is really interesting open source project with Python API for users want to embedded their purposes.
+[Crazyflie](https://www.bitcraze.io/) is really a interesting open source project with Python API for users want to embedded their purposes.

 ### GPS (optional)
 If possible I will make an auto-pilot mode with GPS module for my quadcopter.